 Cut the butterflied and pounded breasts into 6 to 8 even pieces.
 Season with the salt on both sides and place on a rack set inside a half sheet pan.
 Cover and refrigerate for 30 minutes.

 Meanwhile, use your hands to crush the potato chips into small flakes.
 Transfer to a large bowl, then stir in the breadcrumbs, parsley, oregano, and garlic powder.

 Set up a breading station with three loaf pans: Place the flour in the first pan, the beaten eggs in the second, and the breadcrumb mixture in the third.
-Set a clean wire rack inside a sheet pan to hold the breaded pieces.
+Set a clean wire rack inside a half sheet pan to hold the breaded pieces.

 Remove the dish from the oven and arrange the chicken pieces in a single layer.
 Dot the chicken with the remaining red sauce, leaving bare spots to retain some crispy bits.
 Scatter the fontina and mozzarella over the sauce.

 Return to the broiler just until the cheese is bubbly and beginning to brown, 1 to 1 1/2 minutes.
 Garnish with chopped parsley and serve hot.